tk-1118/stk-kilocode/apps/kilocode-docs/docs/providers/ollama.md

 Selecting a model that suits your use case, runs on your hardware configuration and achieves the desired speed requires some trial and error.
 The following rules and heuristics can be used to find a model:

-- Must have at least a 32k context window (this is a requirement for Kilo Code).
+- Must have at least a 32k context window (this is a requirement for HN Code).
 - Listed as supporting tools.
 - Number of parameters in the 7b to 24b range.
 - Prefer popular models.
 - Prefer newer models.

-### Recommendations for Kilo Code
+### Recommendations for HN Code

 We tested a few models with the following prompt: